spinnaker/spinnaker.github.io/setup/security/ssl.md

 1. Convert the `pem` format Gate server certificate into a PKCS12 (`p12`) file, which is importable into a Java Keystore (JKS).

-    This will first prompt for the pass phrase used to encrypt `gate.key`, and then for an import/export password to use to encrypt the `p12` file.
+    This command below references the pass phrase environment variable used to decrypt the key `gate.key`, and then for an import/export password to use to encrypt the `p12` file.

     ```bash